 Sometimes multiple equivalent tests on the same endpoint and test substance are available e.g., several acute contact tests with honey bees and a certain test substance.
-In such cases averaging of the test results is proposed, before checking whether the formulation shows higher toxicity compared to the active substance (see Sections 6.1 and 6.7).
+In such cases averaging of the test results is proposed, before checking whether the formulation shows higher toxicity compared to the active substance (an example is given in EFSA (2009), Section 2.4.2.
+See also Sections 6.1 and 6.7).